Alexsander-19/rsschool-cv/cv.md

 * mobile-phone: +375-29-5564304

 ### about me:
-I set out to change my field of activity.
-I try to study frontend development in my free time.
-Responsible, hardworking, likes to learn new and interesting things.
+In my spare time, I study frontend development.
+I want to change my field of activity and work as a developer.

 ### skills:
 * html